 In all your career, you've never worked for someone else.
 Did you always know you'd avoid the usual job route?

-I have actually done a couple of "normal" jobs – I had a Saturday job with Hallmark cards whilst I was studying.
-And for a few months after graduating, I worked three part-time jobs at the same time (which included social media management, general admin, and events co-ordination), but I packed everything in and took the leap to go freelance pretty quickly.
+I have done a couple of "normal" jobs – I had a Saturday job with Hallmark cards while I was studying.
+And for a few months after graduating, I worked three part-time jobs at the same time (which included social media management, general admin, and events co-ordination).
+Still, I packed everything in and leapt to go freelance pretty quickly.

-I didn't really think about running my own business until I was at university.
-I had a brilliant lecturer who really opened my eyes to the possibility.
+I didn't think about running my own business until I was at university.
+I had a brilliant lecturer who opened my eyes to the possibility.

-Even when things have been tough and I've considered packing it all in, I just can't imagine working for anyone else.
+Even when things have been tough and I've considered packing it all in, I can't imagine working for anyone else.
 I love that I've been able to turn my passion into a career and that I have full control over every aspect of it.
-It can be really difficult sometimes, but it's incredibly fulfilling too.
+It can be tough sometimes, but it's incredibly fulfilling too.

 What advice can you give to others thinking of starting their own photography business?